ysmohan/Hamlet_Challenge/README.md

 # Hamlet Challenge
-Github repository containing all information required to replicate the data presented in the Hamlet report.
+Github repository containing all information required to replicate the analysis presented in the Hamlet report.